 If I’m thinking of a story about a plant, I can draw that plant.
 I can underline a word twice without having to search through boxes for the underline feature.
 I can combine goals with notes and with quotes, making for a thought jumble I’d never do on a screen.
 Also, the words are in my handwriting, which is uniquely me.
 I can decorate it with doodles or photos or stickers.

 My history is on paper.

-What was on my mind in January is right there on the first page.
+The thoughts, ideas, and dreams I had in January are right there on the first page.
 How it compares to a random moment in February, and whether March slipped in between those months doesn’t matter.
 It’s different phases of life or different moments of a day.
 Whether it’s linear and cohesive matters little.
 The writing is there to inspire, to remind, and to reminisce about.
 It’s not there to be admired.

 I know some readers are thinking, “Yeah, duh, how did you not know?”
 As a writer and gardener, I’m a completist.
 If I write something, it has to be comprehensive and of quality.
 If I design a garden, all factors will be considered.
 So it’s a leap for me to record things in a way that’s always seemed unfinished.
 I like finished.
 But what I’ve finally realized, happily, is a collection of unfinished things then becomes it’s own finished thing.